kekland/inspector/README.md

 <img src="https://github.com/kekland/inspector/raw/master/img/inspector.png" width="100%">

 A Flutter package for inspecting widgets.
-Comes with size inspection and a color picker (eyedropper).
+Also comes with an eyedropper functionality.
 Useful for debugging widgets and for QA testing.

 Inspired by [inspx](https://github.com/raunofreiberg/inspx).